eugenielai/eugenielai.github.io/posts/another_annotated_sop.md

 However, I do want to acknowledge that not everyone has the privilege to afford the time and energy.
 Further, if we consider our individual profile (e.g., GPA, LoRs) as a whole, pouring our limited resources into SoP alone may not be a strategic move.
 Nothing is perfect nor needs to be.
 So knowing when to say good enough is an important skill too (which is something I need to work on too).

-Lastly, taking one step further, I also find some of the takeaways (e.g., help my reader focus, just start writing) transferable to other written pieces (e.g., papers) or professional development (e.g., be resourceful) in general.
+Lastly, taking one step further, I find some of the takeaways (e.g., help my reader focus, just start writing) transferable to other written pieces (e.g., papers) or professional development (e.g., be resourceful) in general.

 I genuinely hope this post is somewhat helpful to at least one other person on the planet, and very best of luck if you are applying soon!! <3